cytan299/tribahtinov/README.md

 <p align="right">Language: English, <a href="translations/README_JA.md">Japanese</a></p>

-# A Tri-Bahtinov Mask for Aiding Collimation and Focusing of Schmidt Cassegrain Telescopes
+# A Tri-Bahtinov Mask for Aiding Collimation and Focusing of Schmidt Cassegrain, Ritchey Chretien and Newtonian Telescopes

 ## Introduction

 In my opinion, the Bahtinov mask is one of the most useful inventions for astrophotography.
-The traditional use of a Bahtinov mask is for focusing a telescope only and is not used for collimation of an SCT.
+The traditional use of a Bahtinov mask is for focusing a telescope only and is not used for collimation of reflector type telescopes like SCTs, RCs and Newtonians.
-For collimating an SCT, the method that is commonly used is the [Airy disk method](http://www.astrophoto.fr/collim.html).
+For collimating a reflector, the method that is commonly used is the [Airy disk method](http://www.astrophoto.fr/collim.html).
 I have found this method to be quite onerous because